 I stayed at Pension Fare Ara for $43 a night, which included breakfast, an airport pickup, and a friendly puppy to play with.
 The guesthouse was a ten-minute walk from the best beach on the island (and probably the best one I found in all of French Polynesia!), and a dozen great restaurants.
 The owner was lovely and had a ton of advice for off-the-beaten-track activities, and there were bicycles to rent, too.
-I would totally stay here again!
+I would totally stay here again and highly recommend it.

 Everything else is inexpensive, too: I hired a bicycle for $5 a day, lunches were around $10 and dinners were $15.

 I guess I just didn’t feel like I was being ripped off on Huahine, and I’d definitely felt that way on other South Pacific islands — I’m looking at you and your grocery store prices, Aitutaki.